In a 400-billion-emails-a-day world, accurate contacts are your edge.

 17. Other notable tools (not ranked)

-• Dropcontact: A French data‑enrichment tool that specializes in Europe‑compliant contact discovery and integration with CRMs like Pipedrive.
+• Dropcontact: A French data‑enrichment tool offering Europe‑friendly contact discovery and integrating with CRMs like Pipedrive.

-• Voila Norbert: A popular email finder for small teams with pay‑as‑you‑go pricing and accurate validation.
+• Voila Norbert: A top email finder for small teams with pay as you go pricing and accurate validation.

-• Apollo.io: Combines email discovery with a sales engagement platform, offering a free plan and advanced filters.
+• Apollo. io: An email discovery tool with a sales engagement platform, free plan available along with advanced filters.

 Summary table